 Here are the most common reasons for moving from Mounjaro to Wegovy in more detail:

-Currently, the most pressing reason for switching from Mounjaro to Wegovy is the cost.
-From September 2025, the price of Mounjaro could rise by up to 170% in the UK, putting financial pressure on people paying for private prescriptions or limiting its availability.
-Wegovy, on the other hand, is not affected by the price rise, so it is likely to be a more affordable long-term option for many people.
+Perhaps the most pressing reason for switching from Mounjaro to Wegovy is the cost.
+In September 2025, the price of Mounjaro increased in the UK, potentially placing financial pressure on individuals who pay for private prescriptions.
+Wegovy, on the other hand, was not affected by the price increase, so it may be seen as a more affordable long-term option for many people.

 Although both treatments can cause side effects, such as nausea, diarrhoea, and constipation, some people find that they can tolerate Wegovy better than Mounjaro (and vice versa).
 If you’ve struggled to manage Mounjaro side effects, your clinician may recommend trying Wegovy to see if your body finds it more tolerable.